About the Sailboat Atom

 Main salon looking aft.
 The galley is minimal size so as to allow two full length bunks in the main cabin.
 The cooker is a gimbaled single burner pressure kerosene stove that I've used for many years.
 In this view it is out of its gimbals and bolted to countertop.
 See Atom Stove for a look at our newest stove version.

 Port side main salon looking aft.
 During an earlier refit I added a radio locker above the original ice box which then became a storage locker.
 I found the companionway ladder awkward and replaced it with a small center step.
 By extending the ex-engine locker forward I gained storage space and allowed the counter to serve as top step and the battery box as bottom step.
 For many years we carried four 6-volt Trojan batteries supplying 440 AH.
 Now we have a similar capacity of AGM batteries.
+In 2014 the radio locker was moved outboard and a slide-out table/countertop added. (not pictured here)

 Atom's Sail Inventory: